 Proposal applications are prepared by faculty and staff with support from department heads /unit directors, respective deans, and the Office of Research Administration of the Graduate School and Research.
-Before submission to funding agencies, proposals require approval utilizing the online InfoEd system by the department head / unit director, the respective dean, the Chief Research Officer in the Graduate School and Research, and occasionally legal counsel in the case of contracts.
+Faculty and staff pursuing external funding should consult with their respective supervisor, department head, and/or dean in advance of working with the Office of Research Administration.
+Before submission to funding agencies, proposals require documented approval utilizing the online InfoEd system by the department head / unit director, the respective dean, the Director of Research Administration in the Graduate School and Research, and occasionally legal counsel in the case of contracts.